Rum Balls, No Fuss

 • 2 tablespoons dark rum (or rum essence for an alcohol-free version)

-This rum balls recipe makes about 30 balls depending on how large you roll them.
+Makes about 30 balls depending on how large you roll them.

 How to make rum balls step by step